mongodb/js-bson/docs/upgrade-to-v5.md

 This library no longer polyfills [ES Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and the export "Map" was removed.
 Users should migrate to using the global Map constructor available in all supported JS environments.

-### Decimal128 toObject mapper support removed
+### `Decimal128` `toObject()` mapper support removed

-Decimal128 can no longer have a toObject static method added on to it for mapping to a custom value.
-This feature was undocumented an inconsistent with the rest of our BSON types.
-At this time there is no direct migration.
-If you are using a cursor in the driver it supports transformations via `.map` and if you are just using BSON directly you will need to find your Decimal128 instances and transform them manually.
-There is a plan to provide a better mechanism for consistently transforming BSON values tracked here: https://jira.mongodb.org/browse/NODE-4680, please feel free to add a vote or comment a use case to help us land the feature in the most useful form.
+`Decimal128` can no longer have a `toObject()` method added on to its prototype for mapping to a custom value.
+This feature was undocumented and inconsistent with the rest of our BSON types.
+At this time there is no direct migration: cursors in the driver support transformations via `.map`, otherwise the `Decimal128` instances will require manual transformation.
+There is a plan to provide a better mechanism for consistently transforming BSON values tracked in [NODE-4680](https://jira.mongodb.org/browse/NODE-4680), please feel free to add a vote or comment with a use case to help us land the feature in the most useful form.